leosdt/xtts-api-server-mantella-blackwell/README.md

 This project is inspired by [daswer123](https://github.com/daswer123/xtts-api-server) and utilizes [XTTSv2](https://github.com/coqui-ai/TTS).

-This server was created for [Mantella](https://github.com/art-from-the-machine/Mantella) but you can use it for your needs
+This server was created for [Mantella](https://github.com/art-from-the-machine/Mantella) by [Haurrus](https://github.com/Haurrus) and I made it compatible with Blackwell GPUs by updating Pytorch libraries.

-Feel free to make PRs or use the code for your own needs
+Please note that I'm a total beginner in Python and will probably have trouble answering issues.
+Feel free to help if you're more experienced than I am.

 ## If you want to train you own dataset :